by Andrew Tropin, Ramin Honary

 enabling rich failure diagnostics.
 The result is an API that is

 equally at home in CI pipelines and in live REPL sessions.The API surface is deliberately minimal: three definition forms, one parameter, three predicates, and one deferred variant.
-Yet it covers assertions with rich diagnostics, named tests, nested suites, user-provided metadata, and deferred composable suite thunks.
+Yet it covers assertions with rich diagnostics, named tests, nested suites, user-provided metadata, and deferred composable suite loaders.
 This SRFI is intended to supersede SRFI 64 for the purpose of test definition.
 By standardizing what a test is and leaving how it is run to test runners, this SRFI provides a stable foundation on which future standards for runners, reporters, and discovery mechanisms can be built.

 The API specified by this SRFI is organized into two layers: